YuvalSh1233/MScProjects/README.md

 Loss functions and gradient descent implemented from scratch with `NumPy`.
 Evaluated the performance of linear perceptrons and logistic regression models.

 ### Neural Networks
-Constructed a three-layer multi-class neural network using `NumPy` for both forward pass and backpropagation.
+Implemented a three-layer multi-class neural network using `NumPy` for both forward pass and backpropagation.

 ### CNN for Classification and Localization
 Created convolutional neural networks for image classification and localization tasks.